swizzin/docs.swizzin.ltd/docs/dev/setup.md

    *  This should be done for you if you ran `setup.sh` when it was located in `/etc/swizzin` with `--local`
    *  You can do `touch /etc/swizzin/.dev.lock`

+## Testing mechanism
+If box determines that your local setup is not a standard square setup, `box test` will be performed whenever you install, remove, update, upgrade or add/remove users.
+This is _intended_.
+Please use this to check that your scripts work correctly, and report any abnormalities/bad test results.

 ## Working across forks
 If you need a branch from someplace else, please use the GitHub CLI tool `gh`